ppy/osu-wiki/news/2024/2024-03-02-new-featured-artist-takamachi-walk.md

 date: 2024-03-02 17:00:00 +0000
 ---

-Touhou arrangements are the foundations of niche music scenes.
+Touhou arrangements are the foundation of niche music scenes.
 Thanks to **Takamachi Walk**, even more Touhou arrangements are now part of our Featured Artist library!

 ![](https://assets.ppy.sh/artists/404/header.jpg)

-Drawing influence from groups like *Draw the Emotional*, *Foreground Eclipse*, and our very own [UNDEAD CORPORATION](https://osu.ppy.sh/beatmaps/artists/45), **Takamachi Walk** is the circle behind a new wave of metal and post-hardcore Touhou tracks.
+Pulling influence from groups like *Draw the Emotional*, *Foreground Eclipse*, and our very own [UNDEAD CORPORATION](https://osu.ppy.sh/beatmaps/artists/45), **Takamachi Walk** is the circle behind a new wave of metal and post-hardcore Touhou tracks.

 More specifically, we have **9** tunes packed into pre-timed beatmap templates, all downloadable from [**Takamachi Walk**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/404)!